tomohiro/gyazo-cli/README.md

 ### Use self-hosted Gyazo server

-Set the access token to environment variable like this:
+Set the server URL to environment variable like this:

 ```sh
 export GYAZO_SERVER_URL="http://my-gyazo.example.com"